Agathe48/robot_mission_3/README.md

 ### The CleaningAgent

-The `CleaningAgent` class inherit from the Mesa `Agent` class and we used it to define common behaviors for the Green, Yellow and Red cleaning agents.
+The `CleaningAgent` class inherit from the Mesa `Agent` class and is used to define common behaviors for the Green, Yellow and Red cleaning agents.
+These common behaviors are the methods `step`, `convert_pos_to_tile`, `update` and `update_positions_around_agent`.

-#### The update method

-TODO
+The `step` method implements the procedural loop of our agent.
+It begins by updating the agent's knowledge using the `update` method.
+Next, the `deliberate` method is called to return a list of possible actions.
+Finally, the `do` method is invoked in the environment to execute the chosen action.

+The `convert_pos_to_tile` method takes as input a position and returns a direction (`left`, `right`, `up` or `down`) based on the agent's current location relative to the input position.

+The `update` method updates each attributes of the agent's knowledge according to the percept.

+The `update_positions_around_agent` method is used in the `update` to update `left`, `right`, `up` and `down` boolean values of the agent's knowledge.

 ### The GreenAgent

-TODO
+The `GreenAgent` is a class inheriting from the class `CleaningAgent` presented above.
+It permits to code the specific behaviour of the green agent, mainly the `deliberate` method, which is not the same for all types of cleaning agents.

 #### The deliberate method

-TODO
+The `deliberate` method returns a list of actions called `list_possible_actions`, in the order of preference for the agent.

 ### The YellowAgent

-TODO
+The `YellowAgent` is a class inheriting from the class `CleaningAgent` presented above.
+It permits to code the specific behaviour of the yellow agent, mainly the `deliberate` method, which is not the same for all types of cleaning agents.

 #### The deliberate method